Computer model locks in Saints vs. Buccaneers picks, prediction for NFL Week 14

 Two NFC South rivals will face off in Week 14 of the 2025 NFL season when the New Orleans Saints head to Florida to take on the Tampa Bay Buccaneers.
 The Saints are trying to see if rookie quarterback Tyler Shough is their quarterback of the future in these final weeks, while the Bucs try to wrap up another division title and try to get healthy.
 The Saints have lost two in a row and six of their last seven, while Tampa Bay snapped a three-game losing streak with a win in Week 13 over Arizona.

 Kickoff from Raymond James Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Bucs are 8.5-point favorites in the latest Saints vs. Buccaneers consensus odds and the total sits at 41.5.
+The Bucs are 7.5-point favorites in the latest Saints vs. Buccaneers odds, and the over/under is 41.5.
 You can watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Saints vs. Buccaneers at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: